engasm89/MoneyMakersAcademy/MISSING.md

 - ✅ Blog page with search functionality and categories
 - ✅ FAQ page with expandable sections
 - ✅ Privacy Policy page with comprehensive legal content
+- ✅ Market Alerts page with real-time testing and alert management
 - ✅ All pages integrated into routing system

 ### **Development Server** ✅